MrLuiso/pluralize/readme.md

 > Pluralize and singularize any word.

-This was forked from https://github.com/plurals/pluralize.
+This was forked from https://github.com/capaj/pluralize which is a fork of https://github.com/plurals/pluralize.
 It was refactored into TS and there is now a build step added.
 Everything else remains the same.

 ## Installation